quassum/SwiftUI-Tooltip/README.md

 If you like this package but feel that you need more control or custom implementation - feel free to open an issue, send a pull request or fork the repo!

+**Reward function:** Contributors with even smallest PRs will be added to the list in the [Contributors](https://github.com/quassummanus/SwiftUI-Tooltip#contributors) section!

 ## Contributors

 - [Antoni Silvestrovic (author)](https://github.com/bring-shrubbery)